finity69x2/fan-control-entity-row/readme.md

 This is an element to add a fan control row to Home Assistant.

-it uses the code that can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml
+It uses the code that can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml

 Installation: